Additional resources to support schools and parents.

-Bitesize evidence – four of these reports are available as free, weekly email series, with hand-picked additional resources selected by the reports' co-authors.
+Bitesize evidence – five of these reports are available as free, weekly email series, with hand-picked additional resources selected by the reports' co-authors.
 You can subscribe to any or all of these here.

 Promising Projects are those EEF-funded projects – 18 to date – which have shown initial promise when trialled.
 This means they have demonstrated the potential to improve attainment for young people cost-effectively when independently and robustly evaluated.
 Schools may wish to consider these as part of their ‘bounce back’ strategy – to support both teachers and pupils – for when schools re-open.